-If you have more than one HomePod and more than one person in your household, then you probably already know how to set up multiple HomePod users.
+If you have more than one HomePod and multiple people in your household, then you probably already know how to set up multiple HomePod users.
 This is great when different people want to play music or make a request from Siri.

 But what if your HomePod doesn’t recognize someone’s voice?
 By setting up a Primary User on the HomePod, Siri will default to that Primary User when in doubt.
 This is also helpful if each person has a HomePod in their own space where they are the main user anyway.
 That way, recommendations for music and podcasts are tailored to that user.

-3) Tap Primary User and choose the person you want.
-Alternatively, you can choose HomePod Account which is the default for Apple Music and Podcasts.
+4) Choose the person you want.
+Alternatively, you can choose HomePod Account, which is the default for Apple Music and Podcasts.

 1) Open the Home app on your computer, and you will see your HomePod there.